lapcat/StartTheZoom/README.md

 The Zoom app does not declare that it can open http and https URLs.
 Thus, sandboxed Mac App Store apps such as [Link Unshortener](https://underpassapp.com/LinkUnshortener/) and [StopTheMadness](https://underpassapp.com/StopTheMadness/) cannot open these URLs in Zoom.
 StartTheZoom can, because it is not sandboxed.

+See [StopTheMadness Web Rules](https://underpassapp.com/StopTheMadness/support-rules.html#web) for instructions on how to use StartTheZoom.

 ## Installing

 1. Download the [latest release](https://github.com/lapcat/StartTheZoom/releases/latest).